Pedrodkp/computer_vision/yolo/readme.md

 ### Visual tensorboard

 This can be used for stopped tranning and also finished tranning.
+mAP graph, increase is better.
+loss graph, decrease is better.

 ```
 tensorboard --logdir runs\classify\yolov8_weather_classification
 ```

+### Google Colab

+It is the same, but using Google Drive, is good to know:
+- Can run python and install dependencies.
+- Can use Google Drive é local file system.
+- Can run programs in python with export http ports, and have access to it, ex: visual tensorboar works there
+- Can show images like Jupyter Notebook (is acctually Jupyter with more power)
+- Can user GPU for faster trainning use
+- Perfect for prove of concept